GermanFrancis/GermanFrancis/README.md

 - 🏓 &nbsp; I like to programming and listen to music.

-- ✍️ &nbsp; I learn something new all days.
+- ✍️ &nbsp; I learn something new everyday.

 <h3>🛠 Technologies I know</h3>
 <div align="left">